Quick answer

 -

 Complete bloodborne pathogen training.
-Every artist in the shop needs this.
-Use a VDH-approved provider.
+Every artist in the shop needs this before applying for a tattooer license.
 Keep certificates organized.

 -